 - Higher salary - many of the contracts are offered outside Ir35 so you can still pay yourself an even higher salary through dividends if you wish to do so.

 - Can your contract be cut short by the employer?
-If you’ve been employed to work on a specific project, there’s every chance the project finish ahead of schedule.
+If you’ve been employed to work on a specific project, there’s every chance the project finishes ahead of schedule.

 - Time spent on the business outside the workplace - as a contractor you’ll be responsible for filing your own taxes and getting your finances in order, for example putting money into your pension.
 All this takes time and effort on top of your day job.